-Figure 3.1 illustrates the ZSSC3026 power-up sequence and subsequent operation depending on the selected interface communication mode (l^2C^{TM} or SPI).
-With either interface, after the voltage regulators are switched on, the ZSSC3026's low voltage section (LV) is active while the related interface configuration information is read from memory.
-Then the LV section is switched off, the ZSSC3026 goes into Sleep State, and the interface is ready to receive commands.
-The interface is always powered by V{DD}, so it is referred to as the high voltage section (HV).
+Figure 3.1 illustrates the ZSSC3036 power-up sequence and subsequent operation depending on the selected interface communication mode (I^2C^{TM} or SPI) as determined by the SEL pin voltage level (see section 2.4.5).
+With either interface, after the voltage regulators are switched on, the ZSSC3036's low voltage section (LV) is active while the related interface configuration information is read from memory.
+Then the LV section is switched off, the ZSSC3036 goes into Sleep State, and the interface is ready to receive commands.
+Since the interface is always powered by V{DD}, it is referred to as the high voltage section (HV).